Babri Masjid: Demolition

 In April 1984, the Vishwa Hindu Parishad (VHP) initiated a campaign to gather public support for Hindu access to the Babri Masjid and other structures that had been allegedly built over Hindu shrines.
 To raise public awareness, VHP planned nationwide rath yatras (chariot processions), the first of which took place in September–October 1984, from Sitamarhi to Ayodhya.
-The campaign was temporarily suspended after assassination of Indira Gandhi, but revived in from 25 places on 23 October 1985.
-On 25 January 1986, a 28-year-old local lawyer Umesh Chandra Pandey, appealed to a court to remove the restrictions on Hindu worship in the Babri Masjid premises.
+The campaign was temporarily suspended after the assassination of Indira Gandhi, but was revived in 25 places on 23 October 1985.
+On 25 January 1986, a 28-year-old local lawyer named Umesh Chandra Pandey appealed to a court to remove the restrictions on Hindu worship in the Babri Masjid premises.
 Subsequently, the Rajiv Gandhi government ordered the locks on the Babri Masjid gates to be removed.
 Earlier, the only Hindu ceremony permitted at the site was a Hindu priest performing an annual puja.
 After the ruling, all Hindus were given access to the site, and the mosque gained some function as a Hindu temple.

 Communal tension in the region worsened when the VHP received permission to perform a shilanyas (stone-laying ceremony) at the disputed site before the national election in November 1989.
 A senior Bharatiya Janata Party (BJP) leader, L K Advani, started a rath yatra, embarking on a 10,000 km journey starting from the south and heading towards Ayodhya.
-On 6 December 1992, BJP, VHP and RSS leaders gathered at the site to offer prayers and perform a symbolic kar seva.
+On 6 December 1992, BJP, VHP and Rashtriya Swayamsevak Sangh (RSS) leaders gathered at the site to offer prayers and perform a symbolic kar seva.
 At noon, a teenage Kar Sevak (volunteer) was "vaulted" on to the dome and that signalled the breaking of the outer cordon.
 Soon after, a large number of kar sevaks demolished the mosque.

 Aftermath

-Communal riots between Hindus and Muslims occurred across India immediately following demolition of the mosque.
-Rioting in the immediate aftermath resulted in the deaths of an estimated 2,000 people.
+Communal riots between Hindus and Muslims ensued across India immediately following demolition of the mosque.
+Rioting in the immediate aftermath resulted in the deaths of an estimated 2,000–3,000 people.
 Six weeks of riots further erupted in Bombay, resulting in the deaths of an estimated 900 people.

 Jihadist outfits like Indian Mujahideen and Lashkar-e-Taiba have cited the demolition of Babri Masjid as justification for attacks directed against India.
-Gangster Dawood Ibrahim, wanted in India for his alleged ties to the 1993 Bombay bombings which killed 257 people, is believed to have been infuriated by the Babri Masjid's demolition.
+D-Company Crime Boss Dawood Ibrahim, wanted in India for his alleged ties to the 1993 Bombay bombings which killed 257 people, is believed to have been infuriated by Babri Masjid's demolition.

 The site has since become a magnet for pilgrims.
 According to The Economist, "Among its souvenir stalls, those doing the briskest trade are the ones playing videos on a loop of Hindu fundamentalists demolishing the mosque."